 §1.
-The Overall Description of the Ed.D.
-Program
+The Overall Description of the D.CEd.
+Program and the variety of routes to admission

-The Doctor of Education (Ed.D.) program is an exclusively research based program consisting of a dissertation on an aspect of Catholic education and approved by Pontifex faculty.
+The Doctorate of Catholic Education, D.CEd. program is an exclusively research based program consisting of a dissertation on an aspect of Catholic education and approved by Pontifex faculty.
 The length of the dissertation is between 50,000 and 80,000 words.
 This is a research degree.
 It is completely online and has no residential requirement.
 The thesis defense can be done via video conferencing as well.
-In completing the Ed.D. degree, students register by dissertation stage, rather than by academic terms.
+In completing the D.CEd. degree, students register by dissertation stage, rather than by academic terms.
 Each stage is completed when the work for that stage is approved by the Academic Advisor, submitted to Pontifex through the student learning system, and approved by the Academic Supervisor and the Director of the Catholic Education program.

 §2.
-The Overall Purpose of Ed.D.
+The Overall Purpose of the D.CEd.
 Program

-There are two purposes to the Pontifex University Ed.D in Catholic Education.
+There are two purposes to the Pontifex University D.CEd.
 The first is the formation of the student as an accomplished thinker who is capable of contributing constructively to the field of Catholic education.
 The second is, through the publication of the research undertaken for this degree, and subsequently made available to the Catholic world and beyond to contribute constructively to the field of Catholic education.

 §3.
-Student Learning Outcomes for the Ed.D.
+Student Learning Outcomes for the D.CEd.
 Program